mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 	00:04:11.424 > <0000000e>ListenConnect - Sent Listening to <00000012>
 	00:04:11.424 < <00000012>server - Received Listening from <0000000e>

+Further information on logging output can be found :ref:`here<lc-generating-logs>`.
 Use ``curl`` (or some other HTTP client) to make a call to the network service;

 .. code-block:: console